Herbal Medicinal Products

 The BASG reserves the right to modify the list of plants which have to be analysed depending on the results obtained from now.

-Generally a limit of 1 µg PA with respect to the maximum daily dose of the finished product is applicable.
+In accordance with the recommendations of the HMPC (EMA/HMPC/328782/2016, www.ema.europa.eu) generally a limit of 1.0 µg PA with respect to the maximum daily dose of the finished product is applicable.
 A justified limit has to be set in the release specification of the finished product.
 Depending on the results of the analyses the following test scheme is applicable:

 - No or very low contamination